Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

  Concatenation is the combining of the group of files into one.
 Transpilation is converting output files with code files into outputs with similar content, but in a different form.
 To select the conversion mode, the <code>debug</code> and <code>raw</code> criterions are applied.
  - `debug`:` debug` utility performs concatenation of files without changing them (optimization)
- - `debug`:` release` - transpilation and optimization of the code is implemented.
+ - `debug`:` release` - transpilation and optimization of the code are implemented.
  - `raw`:` raw` utility does not perform concatenation, but puts each file separately.
- - `raw`:` compiled` - concatenation of several files into one is implemented.
+ - `raw`:` compiled` - a concatenation of several files into one is implemented.

  The `predefined.transpile` step has one` reflector` field to indicate the reflector by which the conversion will be made.